FreesideHull/hullblogs.com/README.md

 You will need a GitHub account to do this.

 ### I have some technical knowledge
+If you aren't confident with editing JSON files, skip this section.

-If you are confident with editing JSON files to GitHub, you can update the `feeds.json` file in this repository, add a new entry like this to a random position (except the very bottom), and then [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+If you are confident with editing JSON files to GitHub, you can update the `feeds.json` file in this repository and add a new entry like this to a random position (except the very bottom).

 Here's an example new entry: